 All staff that work at Pitcheraok are each Augmentative and Alternative Communication users ensuring equality of opportunity and social inclusion for our entire community.

 We are fortunate that we work with NHS speech and language therapists at Pitcheroak.
 We feel that developing communication skills is a shared responsibility and the best way of helping your child’s communication skills is by parents, carers, teaching staff and therapists working together.
-This involves sharing information and practical ideas on how to help.
+This involves sharing information and practical ideas with one another.
 Communication difficulties are often more appropriately managed in the classroom and at home, where skills can be developed in a meaningful environment.

-Whilst therapists are unable to visit school and see children face to face due to the current Covid-19 pandemic, they are continuing to support children virtually with their communication as much as possible.
-The Speech and Language Therapists remain in contact with the teaching staff at school and are working collaboratively with staff.
-You can find lots of free advice, links, demonstration videos and activities for your children on the Speech and Language Therapy website at https://www.hacw.nhs.uk/childrens-speech-and-language-resources/ and on the speech and language therapy social media pages on Facebook and Instagram by searching for “Worcestershire Speech and Language Therapy” and on Twitter by using @SLT_worcs.
+You can find lots of free advice, links, demonstration videos and activities for your children on the Speech and Language Therapy website at https://www.hacw.nhs.uk/childrens-speech-and-language-resources/ and on the Speech and Language Therapy social media pages on Facebook and Instagram by searching for “Worcestershire Speech and Language Therapy” and on Twitter by using @SLT_worcs.

 Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people.
 It also affects how they experience and perceive the world around them.